 Creating a positive ecological impact in your garden can be as easy as letting go of excessive fall clean-up.
 We’ve all done it…prepared the garden for winter.
 Cut down, hauled off, raked clean or burned every shred of dead plant material in site.
 Applying a rigorous cleaning at the end of the season is still commonplace, but it’s important to know that scraping the yard clean to make it “ready for winter” impacts the lives of countless garden occupants – butterflies, moths, bees, toads and others – who’s home and plant-centric existence are at the mercy of our industriousness.

-With native plant gardeners leading the charge the fall clean-up routine is not what it used to be.
-The yard and garden are havens – places deserving of stewardship that support a host of pollinators and other inhabitants.
+With native plant gardeners leading the charge, the fall clean-up routine is not what it used to be.
+Yards and gardens are havens that deserve stewardship – places capable of supporting a host of pollinators and other inhabitants.
 Our actions, and especially the fall clean-up, can either benefit or inhibit their lives.
 Let the following ideas guide your action, or non-action, in the garden this fall:

 Nesting and Over-Wintering Bees.
 Native bees hibernate in a variety of ways in your garden.
 They may overwinter beneath the woodpile or in a rock crevice.
 Queen bumblebees hibernate in underground burrows, and in spring they wake up and start constructing a brand new nest.
 Layers of mulch inhibit the queen bumblebee from building a nest.
 To encourage nesting bumblebees, leave some areas of bare ground in your garden.
 Don’t mulch where it is not needed.
 Leafcutter bees, mason bees and yellow-faced bees, will nest in the hollow stems of many native plants.
 Leave your native plants standing over winter, and in the spring instead of cutting them all the way down, leave 12 – 15 inches of stalk stubble standing for pollinator nesting sites.